Rathetsu/Sudoku-Game/README.md

  1. The **Solve** button prints the whole solution of the current board.
  2. The **Restart** button removes all the entries and prints a new grid on the board.

+> Note: The GUI is currently buggy and needs future improvement.

 ### The Solving Algorithm
 The code solves the Sudoku board using the **backtracking algorithm**.